-In the context of human resources, AI is most effective when it is used to augment, not replace, the core responsibilities of recruiters and hiring managers and the processes that they go through to source job candidates, analyze candidate profiles, and ultimately make hiring decisions.
-Companies are already incentivized to hire good candidates and to use AI tools appropriately to inform those decisions.
+In the context of human resources, AI will be most effective when it is used to augment, not replace, the core responsibilities and processes that recruiters and hiring managers go through to source job candidates, analyze candidate profiles, and ultimately make hiring decisions.
+Companies already have a major incentive to hire good candidates and to use AI tools appropriately to inform those decisions.
 A recent assessment by Accenture found that a poor hire can cost companies up to 5x the annual salary of that hire.
 AI tools can help expand the talent pool for employers, making it more likely that companies can hire individuals that will be successful and contribute positively to the organization.

-However, the complex nature of AI technology and the potential for its misuse also raise a number of risks for companies.
-For example, a failure to guard against harmful biases in talent identification algorithms, or biases in the datasets that train AI, could undermine efforts to create a skilled and diverse workforce.
-HR professionals are acutely aware of these risks, given their longstanding responsibilities to prioritize employee safety and privacy and to ensure that any employment decisions are in compliance with labor and employment laws.
+However, the complex nature of AI technology and the potential for its misuse also raises several risks for companies.
+For example, a failure to guard against harmful bias in talent identification algorithms could undermine efforts to create a skilled and diverse workforce.
+HR professionals are acutely aware of these risks, given their longstanding responsibilities to prioritize employee safety and privacy and to ensure that employment decisions companies make comply with labor and employment laws.

 To build trust and support worker recruitment and retention, employers are committed to preventing bias in the workplace.
 Companies are fully aware that any instances of harmful bias in the hiring process can undermine worker confidence and damage the reputation of the business.
-Reputational damage alone may negatively impact a company's efforts to assemble and retain a competitive workforce and, according to past studies, may cost companies as much as 10% in additional costs per hire.
-The use of AI, or any other technology, does not inherently diminish or change the commitment of employers to eliminate bias and use AI tools appropriately within their organization.
-Indeed, use of automated tools can help to reduce bias in recruitment and hiring.
+Reputational damage alone may negatively impact a company's efforts to assemble a competitive workforce and, according to past studies, may cost companies as much as 10% in additional costs per hire.
+The use of AI, or any other technology, does not diminish or change the commitment of employers to eliminate bias within their organization.

-As AI tools further permeate business and society, employers will proactively take steps to ensure that AI algorithms are acting as intended and not creating harmful outcomes.
-Companies know that their reputation and public trust could be irrevocably damaged if AI tools were deployed in a manner that caused harm to employees or discriminated against workers and job candidates.
-Such a loss of trust would set back a company's ability to use AI, which could make the company less competitive and dynamic in the future.
+It follows, then, that as AI tools further permeate business and society, employers will proactively take steps to ensure that AI algorithms are acting as intended and not creating harmful outcomes.
+Companies know that their reputation and public trust could be irrevocably damaged if AI tools were deployed in a manner that caused harm to employees or discriminated against job candidates.
+Such a loss of trust would set back a company's ability to use AI responsibly which could make the company less competitive and dynamic in the future.

-&lt;sup>2 Chambliss, Corey; Vaughan, Kristen.
+&lt;sup>1 Chambliss, Corey; Vaughan, Kristen.
 "Next generation talent assessment."
 Accenture.

-&lt;sup>3 Burgess, Wade.
+&lt;sup>2 Burgess, Wade.
 "A Bad Reputation Costs a Company at Least 10% More per Hire."
 Harvard Business Review, March 29, 2016. https://hbr.org/2016/03/a-bad-reputation-costs-company-at-least-10-more-per-hire